10. Introducing Data Frames

 ’s menu.

-select data on male customers where total bill
+dataset, select data on male customers where the total bills were in the

 loc[...]

-can also used to add new columns to an existing
+can also be used to add new columns to an

 ## u v w x y